Binxly/AI-Assistants/README.md

 ## Contributing

 Contributions to this repository are welcome.
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+Add to the pile.

 ## License